Equivalence of definitions of fractional caloric functions: Auxiliary estimates on the kernels

 \section{Auxiliary estimates on the kernels}

 In the next result we give off-diagonal upper bounds for the derivatives of the Dirichlet heat kernel, which may be of independent interest.
-For $n=1$ the bound follows from Kulczycki and Ryznar \cite{MR3767143}. \begin{remark} In this section we work with $D=B$ in order to make the formulations and proofs clear.
+For $n=1$ the bound follows from Kulczycki and Ryznar \cite{MR3767143}. {In the sequel, we denote $B_r = B(0,r)$ for $r>0$.} \begin{remark} In this section we work with $D=B_1$ in order to make the formulations and proofs clear.
 The arguments can be modified with almost no difficulty to work for bounded $C^{1,1}$ sets.
-At some point, one has to use the Poisson kernel estimates \cite{Chen1998} instead of the explicit formula. \end{remark} \begin{theorem} If $B=B(0,1)$, then for $n=0,1,2,\ldots$,
+At some point, one has to use the Poisson kernel estimates \cite{Chen1998} instead of the explicit formula. \end{remark} \begin{theorem} ,

-Furthermore, if $\lambda_1$ is the first Dirichlet eigenvalue for $(-\Delta)^{\alpha/2}$ in $B$, then, for $n=0,1,2,\ldots$,
+Furthermore, if $\lambda_1$ is the first Dirichlet eigenvalue for $(-\Delta)^{\alpha/2}$ in $B_1$, then, for $n=0,1,2,\ldots$,

 \end{theorem} We will prove Theorem~\ref{th:DHKder} using Hunt's formula and the following auxiliary result. \begin{lemma} Assume that $f\colon (0,T)\times (\mR^d\setminus B_{1/2})\to \mR$ is bounded and Lipschitz.
 Then